HumanSignal/labelImg/custom_attributes_widgets.md

 Custom Attributes Widgets

 These allow additional detail to be stored within the standard PASCAL VOC xml format.
+I need this so I can organise, analyse, balance and tune my image datasets: aiming for the perfect training run.

 They are specified in three scopes (image, label, and global) within the file "customAttributes.py".

 Image and label attributes are simply read from and written to the PASCAL VOC files, however global attributes widgets can be used to implement custom workflow logic.

-The following screenshot shows the screen impact, and following is an example of the xml that is generated.
+The following screenshot shows the screen impact:

 ![Custom Attributes Widget](custom-attributes-widgets.png "Custom Attributes Widget")

+With corresponding XML:

 ```xml
     <annotation>